spohlenz/tinymce-rails/README.md

 config.tinymce.install = :compile
 ```

 If you experience issues with the `compile` method, you may wish to use the `copy` method instead, which copies the TinyMCE assets directly into `public/assets` and appends the file information into the asset manifest.
+The `copy_no_preserve` method is also available of you do not wish to or cannot preserve file modes on your filesystem.

 ```ruby
 config.tinymce.install = :copy